 Situated next to the coast in Monterey Bay in California, Fort Ord was considered one of the most attractive Army bases before it closed.
 It was home to the 7th Infantry Division and also served to train soldiers through basic training and advanced infantry training.

 Since its closing, most of the property was given to the state of California.
 It is home to California State University at Monterey Bay and a section is reserved for a state park and the Fort Ord National Monument.
-The California Army National Guard still provide a military presence there, and a Veterans Transition Center helps employ veterans exiting service.
-Surrounding towns have plans for revitalization with mixed-use development but is still in the planning process.
+The California Army National Guard still provides a military presence there, and a Veterans Transition Center helps employ veterans exiting service.
+Surrounding towns have plans for revitalization with mixed-use development but are still in the planning process.

 Marine Corps Air Station El Toro

 Officially closed in 1999 following a 1993 BRAC designation, El Toro was previously home to the 3rd Marine Aircraft Wing.
 Built in 1942, this base was home to Marine Squadrons flying F-18 Hornets, KC-130 aerial refueling tanks, AV-8B Harriers, F-35B Lightning IIs, unmanned aerial vehicles, V-22 Ospreys, CH-53 Super Stallions, AH-1Z Cobras, and UH-1 Venoms.
 Following the base closure, the 3rd Marine Aircraft Wing was moved to Marine Corps Air Station Miramar.

 Since it has closed, there was a push to convert the air station into an international airport.
 It dominated much of the news in Orange County politics in the late 1990s and early 2000s but was defeated by a public vote.
 Currently, a large section of the old base comprises the Orange County Great Park, an arts and sports recreational hub owned by the City of Irvine, CA. Other parts contain a nature preserve.

 Navy Recruit Training Center (RTC) Orlando